unicode-org/message-format-wg/spec/formatting.md

 > the implementation could interpret the _placeholder_ `{$date}` as if
 > the pattern included the function `:datetime` with some set of default options.

-Else, if the _expression_ consists of a _literal_, its resolved value is defined by _literal resolution_.
+Else, the _expression_ consists of a _literal_.
+Its resolved value is defined by _literal resolution_.

 > **Note**
 > This means that a _literal_ value with no _annotation_